Chalkboard vs. Whiteboard

-When we were approached to discuss the differences between whiteboards and chalkboards, it seemed like a dubious task.
+When we were approached to discuss the differences of whiteboards vs. chalkboards, it seemed like a dubious task.
 You write on one with chalk and the other with dry erase markers, right?
 If that was the extent of the relationship between chalkboard and whiteboard writing surfaces, this would be an incredibly short blog post.
 As experts in the field, let us shed some light on the subject.
 For this discussion, we will refer exclusively to CeramicSteel whiteboard and chalkboard surfaces.

 - The most prominent feature of both surfaces is their simple reusability for this purpose.
 Both CeramicSteel whiteboards and chalkboards can be used over and over for 50 years or longer when cared for properly, and unlike other writing surfaces, CeramicSteel whiteboards and chalkboards don’t ghost or stain after use.

 - There is a basic selection of standard colors available for both whiteboard and chalkboard surfaces, and both can be produced in custom colors as well.
 These colors all allow for high-contrast markings, whether chalkboard or whiteboard, offering the greatest viewing quality possible.

-Safe, clean and environmentally sustainable, both whiteboard and chalkboard CeramicSteel writing surfaces are Cradle-to-Cradle Bronze Certified and emit no VOCs.
+- Safe, clean and environmentally sustainable, both whiteboard and chalkboard CeramicSteel writing surfaces are Cradle-to-Cradle Bronze Certified and emit no VOCs.

 - CeramicSteel whiteboards will also tolerate permanent marker and other inks.
 To get rid of permanent marker, a trick is to write over the marking with a dry erase marker and erase – it’s as simple as that.
 Permanent marker and ink can also be easily removed using a solvent cleaner.
 Despite its ability to withstand a variety of writing tools, chalk is not compatible with whiteboard surfaces.
 The dry chalk doesn’t adhere to gloss surfaces like it does to a matte surface.

-- Because CeramicSteel chalkboards are smooth and nonporous, chalk pens or wet chalk can be easily be used to write on the surface, too – it just requires a wet erase with soap and water.
+- Because CeramicSteel chalkboards are smooth and nonporous, chalk pens or wet chalk can easily be used to write on the surface, too – it just requires a wet erase with soap and water.
 While dry erase markers, permanent markers and other inks won’t damage CeramicSteel chalkboards, they aren’t recommended; these tools don’t provide enough contrast against the chalkboard’s dark surface for clarity.

-As a dark, relatively matte surface, chalkboards absorb light.
+- As a dark, relatively matte surface, chalkboards absorb light.
 As a result of this nature, chalkboard surfaces aren’t ideal for projecting – a process wholly based on the projection of light.
 While it’s possible to project onto chalkboard surfaces, and it has been done, it’s not recommended when a quality image and clear communication is the bottom line.

-When projecting is a priority, whiteboard surfaces or dedicated projection surfaces are the best option.
+- When projecting is a priority, whiteboard surfaces or dedicated projection surfaces are the best option.
 The light-colored surface reflects light, creating a clean, crisp image.
 PolyVision CeramicSteel whiteboard surfaces have a variety of gloss levels for optimal visibility in any environment.
 Lower gloss levels produce less glare for more frequent users of projectors.

-Finally, if attention to detail is what you’re after, chalkboards are the surface of choice.
+- Finally, if attention to detail is what you’re after, chalkboards are the surface of choice.
 Biology professors across the globe sing the chalkboard’s praises for its forgiveness with shading, line thickness and scrawling minutia when creating intricate diagrams for their lectures.
 Whiteboard markers only offer one shade level regardless of pressure or ink layering and are typically bulky in nature, providing a less authentic writing experience for small hands learning penmanship.